hyperledger/fabric/docs/source/developapps/analysis.md

 `redeemed`.
 The `Current owner` property is specified in our example, so that it can be checked against the current holder of the paper.

+From a trust perspective, the same reasoning of the **buy** transaction also applies to the **redeem** instruction: both organizations involved in the transaction are required to sign off on it.

 ## The Ledger

 In this topic, we've seen how transactions and the resultant paper states are